 - Provides loans and financial education

-- Best for startups & small businesses who can’t get loans elsewhere
+- Best for startups and small businesses who can’t get loans elsewhere

-Accion (see our review), like Kiva US, is a nonprofit microlender devoted to helping businesses get funding with relaxed borrower qualifications and credit score requirements.
-Unlike Kiva, Accion’s loans aren’t interest-free, but you can raise a lot more money than with Kiva (up to $50K), and the terms and fees are very competitive considering that Accion lends to the sort of business banks look down their noses at.
+Accion, like Kiva U.S., is a nonprofit microlender devoted to helping businesses get funding with relaxed borrower qualifications and credit score requirements.
+Unlike Kiva, Accion’s loans aren’t interest-free, but you can raise a lot more money than with Kiva (up to $50K), and the terms and fees are very competitive considering that Accion lends to the sort of businesses banks look down their noses at.

-Accion’s installment loans are offered for a variety of purposes:
+Accion offers installment loans for a variety of purposes:

 - Startup loans

 - Daycare business loans